-Batheeth is a traditional Emirati no-bake sweet snack made with toasted flour and dates flavoured with warm spices ginger, cardamom and cinnamon.
+Batheeth, a traditional Emirati cuisine no-bake sweet snack, consists of toasted flour and dates flavoured with warm spices such as ginger, cardamom, and cinnamon.
 Served best with nuts and Arabic coffee or tea.
+Batheeth represents the cultural heritage of the region and showcases the importance of dates in Emirati cuisine, offering a blend of sweetness and aromatic spices.

 If you have access to date paste, then please do not hesitate to pick it up.
-There are so many recipes that you can make easily with premade date paste.
+There are so many Middle Eastern sweet recipes that you can make easily with premade date paste.
 You can start with this batheetha recipe or try my Algerian diamond cookies.

 Jump to: